TCZIB/QA_Project_1/README.md

 ### MVP
 There are a few basic requirements this project must hit, they are as followed:
 - A Trello board
-- At least two databases, in this case two with a relationship
+- At least two databases, in this case with a relationship
 - A HTML front end, a base layout will be used and a navigation bar will be used
 - WTForms to allow user input
 - Self testing python to be run during each build